 Chair in Macrosociology

 Since October 2004 Prof. Dr. Ebbinghaus holds the Chair in Macrosociology at the School of Social Sciences of the University of Mannheim.
+He is also since March 2013 for three years Guest Professor at the University of Luxembourg.
 From February 2005 until January 2011 he was first Head of Department A and then Director of the Mannheim Centre of European Social Research (MZES).
 From November 2006 to October 2009 he was Academic Director of the Center for Doctoral Studies in Social & Behavioral Sciences (CDSS) of the Graduate School of Economic and Social Sciences (GESS).

 Since January 2011, J. Timo Weishaupt, Ph.D. is Juniorprofessor for the Sociology of Welfare States at the School of Social Sciences, the previous two years he was a Postdoc Fellow at the MZES.